clstmbrly/fpki-guides/pages/fpki_crawler_howto.md

 #### 3. Certificate Files Grouped by Type and Organization (Additional _.p7b_ Certificates)

-For these .p7b files, the CA certificates are grouped by _Type_ (_U.S.
-Government_, _State_, or _Company_) and _Organization_ (_Agency_, _State Name_, and _Company Name_).
-For every _Type_ and _Organization_, there are two files:
+For these .p7b files, the CA certificates are grouped by _Type_ and _Organization_ into two files:

 * All CA certificates found
-* All CA certificates found, plus all other certificates required for path validation to COMMON.
+* All CA certificates found, plus any other certificate needed to validate to COMMON.

-> For example:&nbsp;&nbsp;The U.S. Department of Veterans Affairs' CA (issued by the Verizon Federal Shared Service Provider [SSP] CA) has two CA certificates in the _US_Government_VA.p7b_ file.
-In order to validate these two paths to COMMON, a Betrusted cross-certificate is required.
-Therefore, the _US_Government_VA_FullPath.p7b_ file contains both the CA certificates and the Betrusted cross-certificate.
+> For example:&nbsp;&nbsp;the _US_Government_VA.p7b_ (U.S. Department of Veterans Affairs) contains two CA certificates issued by the Verizon Federal Shared Service Provider CA. To validate their paths to COMMON requires a Betrusted cross-certificate, so the _US_Government_VA_FullPath.p7b_ contains the two CA certificates, plus the Betrusted cross-certificate.